 Development Purpose Deadline by when to be delivered Delivery Audience Marshall ACM Diversity at Work e- learning package Update on BU's commitment to equality and diversity and information on its importance.
 All staff complete this module when they join BU.
 Those who have not completed it since 1 January 2018 will be required to complete it again by 31 August 2019 as a refresher.
 E-learning package.
 Group 1 Group 2 Group 3 Equality briefing Information on equality and diversity, including the Equality Act (2010), and how it relates to the REF.
 Issues to be aware of since REF 2014.
-Groups 1 & 2: 31 May 2019 Group 3: 30 September 2019 Equality and Diversity Adviser Group 1 Group 2 Group 3 REF-focussed workshops (advisory roles) Using a case study approach to focus on how implicit bias can affect the REF process in terms of how staff are advised and supported, and outputs assessed.
-Workshop 1 to be delivered by 30 September 2019 Workshop 2 (refresher) to be delivered by 30 April 2020 External facilitators (with support from the Equality and Diversity Adviser) Group 1 REF-focussed workshops (decision- making) Using a case study approach to focus on how implicit bias can affect the REF process in terms of how decisions are made.
-Workshop 1 to be delivered by 30 September 2019 Workshop 2 (refresher) to be delivered by 30 April 2020 External facilitators (with support from the Equality and Diversity Adviser) Group 2 Identifying staff Using a case study Workshop to be External facilitators Group 3
+Groups 1 & 2: 31 May 2019 Group 3: 30 September 2019 Equality and Diversity Adviser Group 1 Group 2 Group 3 REF-focussed workshops (advisory roles) Using a case study approach to focus on how implicit bias can affect the REF process in terms of how staff are advised and Workshop 1: delivered throughout autumn/winter 2019 Workshop 2 (new staff/refresher): delivered External facilitators and Equality and Diversity Adviser.
+Delivered physically and virtually Group 1